philippb90/tokens/README.md

   Example: `1`, `56`, `137`.

 - **Token Folders:**
-  Inside each chain folder, create a folder for each token using its Ethereum address.
-The folder name must be a valid checksummed Ethereum address.
+  Inside each chain folder, create a folder for each token using its address.
+The folder name must be a valid checksummed address.
 Use https://ethsum.netlify.app/ if you are unsure how to do this.
   Example: `0xC02aaA39b223FE8D0A0e5C4F27eAD9083C756Cc2`.

 - **Info File:**